Hall–Mills murder case: Discovery of the bodies

-On September 16, 1922, the bodies of a woman (Eleanor Mills) and a man (The Rev. Edward Hall) were discovered in a field near a farm in Somerset County, New Jersey.
+On September 16, 1922, the bodies of Eleanor Mills and Edward Hall were discovered in a field near a farm in Somerset County, New Jersey.
 Both bodies were on their backs, both shot in the head with a .32-caliber pistol, the man once and the woman three times.
 The bullet entered the man's head over his right ear and exited through the back of his neck.
 The woman was shot under the right eye, over the right temple and over the right ear.
 A police officer at the scene noticed that the woman's throat had been severed, and maggots were already in the wound, indicating the death occurred at least 24 hours earlier.

 The bodies appeared to have been positioned side by side after death.
 Both had their feet pointing toward a crab apple tree.
 The man had a hat covering his face, and his calling card was placed at his feet.
 Torn-up love letters were placed between the bodies.

 A jurisdictional issue complicated the initial investigation, as the crime scene was near the border between Somerset County and Middlesex County.
 New Brunswick (Middlesex County) police arrived first, but the crime scene was actually in Franklin Township (Somerset County).
 While the authorities addressed the confusion, curiosity-seekers trampled the scene, took souvenirs, and passed Hall's calling card among the crowd.
 The physical evidence was thus severely compromised.

 The woman was identified as Eleanor Reinhardt Mills (born 1888), the wife of James E. Mills (1878–1965).
 She was wearing a blue dress with red polka dots, black silk stockings, and brown shoes.
 She had worn a blue velvet hat that was on the ground near her body, and her brown silk scarf was wrapped around her throat.
 Her arm had a bruise and there was a tiny cut on her lip.
 Her left hand had been positioned to touch the man's right thigh.
-An autopsy four years later showed that her tongue had been cut out.

 The man was identified as Edward Wheeler Hall (born 1881), a New Brunswick Episcopal priest.
 He was found with his right arm positioned to touch the woman's neck.
 His hat covered his face, which concealed the gunshot wound to his head.
 He wore a pair of glasses.
 There was a small bruise on the tip of his ear, and abrasions were found on his left little finger and right index finger.
 A wound was found five inches (127 mm) below his kneecap, on the calf of his right leg.
 His gold watch was missing, and there were coins in his pocket.